emyl3/pollinate/README.md

 <b>Technology Used</b>: SQL, Express, AngularJS, Node.js, Bootstrap, Passport, Twilio REST API, Moment.js, Angular-DragDrop

 Fork the repository.
 Set up a SQL database according to the `database.sql` file.
 Run `npm install` in the project directory.
 Then, run `npm start` and go to `localhost:3000` in a browser to run the application.

+Check out Pollinate for on Heroku at https://gentle-crag-14251.herokuapp.com/.
+If you do not want to create a new account, use: (username: test | password: test).

 # Authors
 - elisa lee